 Player Behavior that can lead to Account Bans or Restrictions

 Bungie regards some behavior to be in breach of the license agreement

 that governs Destiny, and therefore potentially subject to access restrictions or bans.
 This behavior includes, but is not limited to:

 - Connecting to the Destiny game service with any of the following:

 - Modified hardware

 - Modified console firmware

-- Using an external program to modify the operation of the Destiny game software, such as:
+- Using an external program to modify or analyze the operation of the Destiny game software, such as:

 - Trainers, mods, cheats, aimbots, or autofire.

 - User mode or kernel debuggers